 - Exams, assessment and classification, Q&A

 PGT Regulations and Assessment

-The Autumn exam period runs in January 2016, and the Spring exam period runs in May/June 2016.
+The Autumn exams take place in January 2019, and the Spring exams run in May/June 2019.

-If you have questions regarding specific reassessment please contact with your tutor to seek advices.
+If you have questions regarding specific assessment please contact with your tutor to seek advices.
 PGT students are offered the degree subject to the following conditions.

 - MSc PASS: mean marks of 50% or more; no more than 40 credits < 50%, with no more than 10 credits < 40% and no marks < 30%;

 - MSc with MERIT: mean marks of 60% or above (based on first marks only, no resits);